Maternal Mental Health Awareness Week

 It seems that many more women with chronic illnesses are having babies and breastfeeding.
 I have

 included a chapter in the second edition of Breastfeeding and Medication on this.
-This fact sheet on lupus and hydroxychloroquine whilst breastfeeding is taken from the book, due to be published May 2018
+This fact sheet on lupus and hydroxychloroquine whilst breastfeeding is taken from the book, published May 2018

 Tranexamic acid to treat heavy periods experienced by breastfeeding mothers